Dances with Spoken Word

 Solo, 1991

 This solo originated from a recorded conversation with tap pioneer LaVaughn Robinson.
-Lemon and his work were seen here often in the 1980s and 1990s, but this clip marks his first appearance in Jacob’s Pillow Dance Interactive.
-Here’s an unusual opportunity to sample Lemon’s dancing at an earlier stage in his career.
+Lemon and his work were seen here often in the 1980s and 1990s, and this clip presents a rare opportunity to sample his dancing at this earlier stage in his career.